uw-cpark/wa-compost-data/README.md

 ## Naming Convention

-Naming convention for the files are as follows:
+Naming convention for the files is as follows:
 ```
 yyyy-yyyy_materials_composted_{description}
 ```